carbon-language/carbon-lang/clang-tools-extra/clangd/clients/clangd-vscode/README.md

 ### Include management

 Code completion works across your codebase and adds `#include` directives where needed.
-The `&bull;` shows includes that will be inserted.
+The `•` shows includes that will be inserted.

 clangd can also suggest inserting missing #includes, where they cause errors.